harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-jira-issues-in-cd-stages.md

 ![](./static/update-jira-issues-in-cd-stages-17.png)

-If the issue is not part of a Jira workflow and does not have transition options, then the step will fail.See [Statuses and transitions](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Workingwithworkflows-steps) from Atlasssian.
+If the issue is not part of a Jira workflow and does not have transition options, then the step will fail.
+For more information, go to [statuses and transitions](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Workingwithworkflows-steps).

 ## Step 2: Add Issue Fields

 In Jira Fields, you can select specific fields to update within a Jira issue.
-For more information, see [Jira Custom Fields](../../../../first-gen/continuous-delivery/model-cd-pipeline/workflows/jira-integration.md#jira-custom-fields).
+For more information, go to [Jira custom fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).

 ![](./static/update-jira-issues-in-cd-stages-18.png)